NafiurSiddiqui/Pinzy/README.md

 Welcome to Pinzy.
 This is a web GIS social media.
 Create pins with your message to the globe and raise awarness, build a bridge between you and your customers, easily create your event and send your message across the globe.

+⚠️ Not the life time's achievement but honest work.

 ## Features

 ### User authentication and registration.